Jcherella/SnifferApp/README.md

 # Sniffer App

-An application that will allow you to scan devices on a network and attempt to give you more information about said devices.
+Sniffer is a mobile for Andriod and IOS application that will allow users to scan networks for devices and get priliminary information on the devices.
+It will attempt to figure out the Company who constructed them and model of device.

 ## Getting Started